 The Complete Guide to CBD Salves: Everything You Need to Know

-CBD salves have become a staple in the CBD scene.
+CBD salves have become a staple on the CBD scene.
 What exactly is a CBD salve, though?
 How is it different from CBD oil or other CBD-infused topicals?
-Well, we’ve put together this complete guide to CBD salves to help you make an informed decision!
+Well, we’ve put together this complete guide to CBD salves to help you make an informed decision.

 We understand consumers have a ton of questions when it comes to CBD.
 For as huge as the industry has become, it’s still in its infancy…which means all of us have a lot to learn about this very beneficial cannabinoid.